Skip to content

 Problem Statement

 The pictorial view of a block is given.
-Using first angle projection, draw its front view, side view and top view of the block.
+Using first-angle projection, draw its front view, side view, and top view.

 Block